 | Insulation | Single-layer carbon steel | Silicone outer + insulated wall |

-The Roccbox is the more refined oven on insulation, warranty, and dual-fuel option.
+The Roccbox is the more refined oven on insulation and the dual-fuel option.
 It is smaller, which limits you to 12-inch pizzas.
 For a single cook making personal-sized Neapolitan pies and the occasional steak, the Roccbox is the more thoughtful machine.
 For a household that wants 14 to 16 inch pizzas and the option to fit two cast iron skillets, the Koda 16 wins on capacity.

 Pick the Roccbox if size is not a priority and you want better-built insulation.
 Pick the Koda 16 if you want the largest pizzas you can practically launch from a peel.